reharabi/Fifa-2023-Player-Analysis/README.md

 ⚽ FIFA Dashboard – Tableau Mini Project

-Welcome to my Tableau mini project!
-This interactive dashboard explores key insights from FIFA player data, offering a dynamic view into player performance, attributes, and trends across clubs and national teams.
+Welcome to my Tableau mini project, developed as part of my Masterschool training.
+This interactive dashboard explores key insights from FIFA player data, offering a dynamic view into player performance, attributes, and trends across clubs and national teams

 📊 Project Overview